bendavismines/devOpsWorkshop/README.md

 1. Navigate to the "Branches" page for your repo
 1. Use the ellipses to access the "Branch Policy" page for your Master branch
 1. Add a build validation policy which triggers the new build pipeline you've created
 1. Test your work!
-Create a branch off of master, make a change in the WeatherForecastController, push it to your repo, and create a pull request into master.
-Watch the build pipeline try to compile your code and run tests before it allows the PR to complete.
+Create a branch off of master, modify UnitTest1.cs to cause a failure (Change the assert), push the branch to your repo, and create a pull request into master.
+Watch the build pipeline try to compile your code and run tests.

 Deeper Dive
 - Why should you use branch policies and what other types are there?